 The result is a small, sunlit shop bursting with colour.
 On the right of the entrance is a low table brimming with jars of house-made preserves and pickles, including chai-poached pears, and orange, tequila and rosemary marmalade.
 Loaves of freshly baked Indie Treats bread are on display next to an exposed brick wall.
 A large table in the middle holds boxes full of potatoes, onions and bananas, while the fridge is stocked full of eggs, meats and strawberries.
 Colourful plants and flowers – grown by Smith’s sister – stand out against the wooden floorboards.

-Since opening two weekends ago, the grocer has only been trading on Saturdays and Sundays.
-In November, Smith will open five days a week and rebrand Lucky Duck as All My Friends Kitchen and Bar.
-Then in December, a new, much larger kitchen will be built out the back of the grocer, and a section of wall between the two venues will be cut out to create an even flow between the spaces.
+In December, a new, much larger kitchen will be built out the back of the grocer, and a section of wall between All My Friends and Lucky Duck will be cut out to create an even flow between the spaces.
 The new menu will be bigger and more comprehensive, changing regularly based on whatever produce has been delivered that day.
 Events such as Tuesday Trivia – which Lucky Duck launched pre-Covid – will return, and Sunday Sessions will kick off.

 As the name suggests, everyone involved in the grocer is a friend.
 So much so, Smith and a group of mates are heading to Mount Cotton Organic Farm in the coming weeks to help plant a whole range of produce that will eventually end up on the shelves.
 The link between grocer and farmer has rarely been closer.